-This method generally does not measure accurately consistently.
+This method generally does not measure accurately or consistently.
 There are too many varying factors to give you consistent amounts each time.
-I highly recommend you steer clear of this method.
+I highly recommend that you steer clear of this method.

-Fluff up your flour or dry ingredient with spoon.
-Spoon the flour / dry ingredient into the measuring cup.
-DO NOT TAP THE CUP.
-DO NOT USE THE SPOON TO DIG AND PACK.
-Spoon in the flour into the measuring cup until it’s overfilled.
+Fluff up your flour or dry ingredient with a spoon.
+Then spoon the flour / dry ingredient into the measuring cup.
+Do NOT tap the cup.
+Do NOT use the spoon to dig and pack.
+Spoon the flour into the measuring cup until the cup is overfilled.

-Take a flat spatula or the flat edge of a long knife.
-Swiftly swipe off the excess from the cup.
+Then take a flat spatula or the flat edge of a long knife, and swipe off the excess from the top.

 Common ingredient measurement conversions.